Conserved currents and $\text{T}\bar{\text{T}}_s$ irrelevant deformations of 2D integrable field theories: The quantum spectrum

 \section{The quantum spectrum}

 This second part of the paper is devoted to the study of the quantum version of the perturbations of classical field theories described in the preceding sections.
-The NLIEs will be the starting point for the derivation of the spectral flow equations for the conserved charges subjected to infinitesimal variations of the deforming parameters.
-Although most of our final results are expected to hold in general, we will consider for simplicity the sine-Gordon model as explicit example.
+As in \cite{Cavaglia:2016oda}, a NLIE will be the starting point for the derivation of the Burgers-type equations for the spectrum of the deformed conserved charges $I_\Bk^{(\Bs,\pm)}(R,\ta)$.
+Although we arrived to (\ref{eq:algnegs}) by considering the free boson model and only a very specific set of conserved currents, in the following we will assume the general validity of (\ref{eq:algnegs}) and of (\ref{eq:algposs}), obtained from (\ref{eq:algnegs}) using the reflection property (\ref{eq:classrefl}).
+In order to put our classical/quantum identification on a more solid foundation, it would be very important to extend the proof of (\ref{eq:algnegs}) to the set of conserved currents (\ref{eq:genericcurrent}) and also to massive theories.